ericlombardo/achieve_client/README.md

 To view the site, both the backend and frontend will need set up

 1) Set up backend:
-  * Clone the [achieveBackend repo](https://github.com/ericlombardo/achieveBackend) using the link in the top right corner
+  * Clone the [achieve_backend repo](https://github.com/ericlombardo/achieve_backend) using the link in the top right corner
   * Run `git clone <paste_clone_link>` in desired directory
   * Navigate inside the directory and run:
     * `bundle install`